-The Best Idaho Homeowners Insurance Company
+The Best Idaho Homeowners Insurance Companies

 Idaho’s annual premiums for homeowners insurance are on the lower side — on average $692 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates

-In spite of recent wildfires that have ravaged the state, Idaho’s average homeowners insurance premiums remain among the lowest in the nation with an average of $692.
+In spite of recent wildfires that have ravaged the state, Idaho’s homeowners insurance premiums remain among the lowest in the nation with an average of $692.
 That’s about $480 cheaper than the national average.
-And though claims are relatively rare in Idaho, the cost of those individual claims is increasing.
-Making it more important than ever to ensure that your home is adequately protected against disaster.
+And though claims are relatively rare in Idaho, the cost of those individual claims is increasing, making it more important than ever to ensure that your home is adequately protected against disaster.
 After all, a cheap policy isn’t worth very much if it doesn’t pay the bills when you need it to.

-State Farm is the only company on this list that enables you to purchase a policy online.
+We also appreciated that State Farm enables you to purchase your policy entirely online.
 In order to do this, you must know the specific details of your home’s construction and any renovations or claims.
 But if you run into questions at any step along the way, you can always call a State Farm agent and ask for help.

 The company also stands out for its policy endorsements, which include scheduled valuables coverage, replacement cost, water backup, and ordinance and law coverage to pay for building code upgrades.
-Liberty Mutual is the only company to offer Inflation Guard too.
+Liberty Mutual is the only company to offer Inflation Protection, too.
 This increases the value of your policy over time to keep pace with inflation, so you’re always fully protected.

 Allstate’s website is a great place to begin if you’re new to homeowners insurance and aren’t sure what you need.
 It walks you through the basic coverages and answers dozens of common questions.
 It also has a Common and Costly Claims Tool to show you what the most common claims are in your area.
 When you’re ready, you can get a quote online, but you’ll have to speak to an agent in order to purchase it.